Do I Need a Financial Advisor?

 First, they’ll help keep you accountable.
 When you discuss your income, spending, saving, and investing regularly with someone, it’ll be much easier to stay on track.

-The second reason why you need a financial advisor is because he or she will help free up your time.
+The second reason your answer to “Do I need a financial advisor?” should be “yes” is because he or she will help free up your time.
 You likely have a career you care about, a family, and hobbies.

 Trying to reduce your taxes, diversify your investments, select insurance policies, and other financial tasks is complicated.
 However, there are financial advisors out there that specialize in these fields and can do this work for you, so that you can focus on what you love.